Alfie Anido

-Alfonso Serrano "Alfie" Anido (December 30, 1959 – December 30, 1981) was a popular Filipino matinee idol, best remembered for his mysterious sudden death at the age of 22.
+Alfonso Serrano Anido (December 30, 1959 – December 30, 1981), widely known as Alfie Anido, was a popular Filipino matinee idol, best remembered for his mysterious sudden death at the age of 22.

 Biography

 Anido was born on December 30, 1959, in Manila.
 He was the eldest of the four children of Alberto Anido and Sarah Serrano, both Spanish Mestizo.
 He was also the brother of Albert Anido, another Filipino actor.
 He was also a fashion and commercial model before he became a contract star for Regal Films, a leading Filipino film production company.
 He was dubbed as one of the Regal Babies, along with then-young actors such as Gabby Concepcion, William Martinez, Albert Martinez, Maricel Soriano, Snooky Serna, and Dina Bonnevie.
 He was famously linked with Bonnevie, his co-star in the 1980 camp classic Temptation Island.
 At the time of his entry into show business, he was in college at the Ateneo de Manila University studying management.